European Wilderness Definition

 All Wilderness and Wild Areas undergo a detailed audit to verify their compliance with the European Wilderness Quality Standard and Audit System.
 Wilderness is for the purpose of the European Wilderness Quality Standard and Audit System defined as:

-Natural processes govern wilderness core zones meeting the European Wilderness Quality Standard and Audit System “Gold- or Platinum Standard”.
+Natural processes govern Wilderness meeting the European Wilderness Quality Standard and Audit System “Gold- or Platinum Standard”.
 They are composed of native habitats and species, and large enough for the effective ecological functioning of natural processes.
 They are unmodified or only slightly modified and without intrusive or extractive human activity, settlements, infrastructure or visual disturbance.

-Wilderness core zones meeting the European Wilderness Quality Standard and Audit System “Bronze- or Silver Standards” are wild areas that have a high level of predominance of natural process and natural habitat.
-They tend to be individually smaller and more fragmented than the “Gold- or Platinum Standard” wilderness areas, although they often cover extensive tracts.
+Wilderness meeting the European Wilderness Quality Standard and Audit System “Bronze- or Silver Standard” are Wild Areas that have a high level of predominance of natural processes and natural habitat.
+They tend to be individually smaller and more fragmented than the “Gold- or Platinum Standard” Wilderness areas, although they often cover extensive tracts.
 The condition of their natural habitat, processes and relevant species is however often partially or substantially modified by past human activities such as livestock herding, hunting, fishing, and collecting berries and mushrooms.

 Wilderness thus means:

 - No logging